masato1122/auto-kappa/README.md

 * Recalculate materials which had negative frequencies in the current calculation, but do not in phonondb.
 (EDIFFG was modified.)

+* Relaxation caluclations for many materials were not finished in Chariot.

 * Check non-analytical term (e.g. 5504, 5637):
 Use dataset (displacements and forces) in Phonondb and calculate phonon dispersion with Alamode.
 Use dataset (displacements and forces) in Apdb and calculate phonon dispersion with Phonopy.

 Make phonopy_disp.yaml from DFSET of Alamode.

-* Make directories, alamode and vasp, for the future expansion to other software
+* LASSO:
-* LASSO with a command which may be faster than ALM python package
+Run with a command which may be faster than ALM python package Plot CV results.

 * Primitive cell with an atom may lead to an error of the treatment of crystal structure such as Born effective charge.

 * How were the supercell size and k-mesh decided for Phonondb?
 Number of atoms?
 How can k-mesh be obtained from Materials Project?